 1. Do Your Research

 Accez: When fighting the Exclusion monsters, your superpowers are a lot stronger if you know all about inclusion—one of the Exclusion monsters’ weaknesses!

-Incluz: It’s okay to ask questions about how to be inclusive to people with disabilities.
+Incluz: It’s okay to ask questions about how to include people with disabilities.
 You can have someone help you, like a parent or sibling, and you both can learn new information from a book, documentary, a friend, or the internet.
-Remember, sometimes Disabled people shouldn’t be or want to be treated like they’re always the teacher about all of the disabilities because that is sooo exhausting.
+Remember, disabled people shouldn’t always have to feel like they’re always the teacher about all disabilities because that is sooo exhausting!

 Diverz: That’s right!
-And not everyone with a disability can speak for everyone since there is such a wide variety of disabilities.
-So if you’re curious or have a question, learn about it in diverse ways!
+And no single person with a disability can speak for everyone since there is such a wide variety of disabilities and experiences.
+So if you’re curious or have a question, research to learn about to learn about it in diverse ways!

 2. Be an Good Listener

 Accez: If someone with a disability wants to talk about inclusion and diversity, make sure to listen and/or watch closely.
 Disabled people know what’s best for them, so whatever they’re talking about is important for you to remember later.

 Diverz: Yes, and whatever a person with a disability chooses to tell you could help you fight against the Exclusion monsters, so make sure to give them the space to speak and uplift their voices!

 Incluz: It can be a lot for someone to talk about issues involving themselves and their identity, so be patient and kind when you’re listening.
 And remember not to ask any personal questions like what their shoe size is or what they had for breakfast.